Carrier SAS files for Chapter 11 bankruptcy protection in US

-COPENHAGEN, Denmark -- Scandinavian Airlines on Tuesday filed for bankruptcy in the United States, warning a walkout by 1,000 pilots a day earlier had put the future of the carrier at risk.
+COPENHAGEN, Denmark -- Scandinavian Airlines on Tuesday filed for bankruptcy in the United States, warning the announcement of a strike by 1,000 pilots a day earlier had put the future of the carrier at risk.

 The move adds to the likelihood of travel chaos across Europe as the summer vacation period begins.